 Anyone who is medically certified as having a severe impairment of their intellectual or social functioning, that appears to be permanent, may be eligible to a Council Tax discount.

 Conditions that can lead to severe mental impairment include Alzheimer's disease, Parkinson’s disease, severe learning difficulties, a stroke and other forms of dementia.
-To be eligible, the SMI person must also be entitled to one of the following benefits (whether receiving them or not).
+To be eligible, the SMI person must also be entitled to one of the following benefits.